We are Cultpunks.

 Cultpunks are — simultaneously — Dorothy (the Seeker/Initiate, who sometimes steps off the yellow brick road), Toto (the Skeptic, who pulls back the curtain), the Wizard (both of him, The Apparition and the Trickster) and L. Frank Baum (their Creator, who writes the story).

 Fuck all corporatized “content”.
 Fuck all “branding”.
 Cultpunk is not a selfie background.
 Fuck – most sincerely – the bipolar mainstream monoculture.
 They tried that in the 1950s but then the ’60s ran up and kicked them in the beliefs, where it really hurts.
-Now some of them have forgotten that pain and are trying again
+Now some of them have forgotten that pain and are trying again.

-We are not “consumers” shopping in a “spiritual marketplace”
+We are not “consumers” shopping in a “spiritual marketplace”.

 We’re gamers and designers, artists and engineers and explorers of and in Cultpunk adventure playgrounds.
+Where Cultpunk playgrounds don’t exist yet, we build them.
 We seek kinetic interactions with the quasi-divine, initiatory trials of ingenuity, balance and nerve.
-We foresee free-roam sculpture gardens of cryptic altars and secret shrines, labyrinths of mythopoetic mysteries, grassroots, DIY symbological theme-parks.
-We curate our own libraries of fringe religious fact and fiction, museums of obscure faiths and spiritual wunderkammer.
+We craft free-roam sculpture gardens of cryptic altars and secret shrines, labyrinths of mythopoetic mysteries, grassroots, DIY symbological theme-parks.
+We curate our own libraries of fringe religious fact and fiction, museums of obscure faiths and spiritual wunderkammer, Philosophical Silk Roadside attractions.

 When the rite becomes rote, we change the rite.